valoryteam/valory/README.md

         return `name is ${name}`;
     }

+    // You can set the status of a successful response
+    @SuccessResponse(418)
     // even complex types work
     @Post("submit") public submit(@Body() input: Item): {content: Item} {
-        // set the status code
-        this.setStatus(418);

         // access request logger
         this.logger.info("yay!");